Chris Andrews (politician)

-Chris Andrews (born 25 May 1964) is an Irish Sinn Féin politician who has been a Teachta Dála (TD) for the Dublin Bay South constituency since the 2020 general election, and previously from 2007 to 2011 as a Fianna Fáil TD for the Dublin South-East constituency.
+Chris Andrews (born 25 May 1964) is an Irish Sinn Féin politician who has served as a senator for the Labour Panel since January 2025.
+He was previously a Fianna Fáil politician and a Teachta Dála (TD) for the Dublin South-East constituency from 2007 to 2011, then, after a gap of nine years, he was a Sinn Féin TD for the Dublin Bay South constituency from 2020 to 2024.
+A participant of the Global Sumud Flotilla, the vessel he was on, the Spectre was illegally intercepted and he was kidnapped by the Israeli Navy on 1 October 2025.

 Early life and family

 He is the grandson of Todd Andrews, a leading Irish republican figure and member of Fianna Fáil following the foundation of the party.
-His father Niall Andrews and his uncle David Andrews both served as Fianna Fáil TDs, while his first cousin Barry Andrews was elected a Fianna Fáil TD at the 2002 general election and is now an MEP.
-He was the fourth member of his family to have sat in the Dáil.
-He is a cousin of the comedy writer and performer David McSavage, and another cousin, Ryan Tubridy, is a chat show host of The Late Late Show on RTÉ One.
+His father Niall Andrews and his uncle David Andrews both served as Fianna Fáil Teachtaí Dála (TDs), while his first cousin Barry Andrews was elected a Fianna Fáil TD at the 2002 general election and is now a Member of the European Parliament.
+He was the fifth member of his family to have sat in the Dáil.
+He is a cousin of the comedy writer and performer David McSavage, and another cousin, Ryan Tubridy, was the host of The Late Late Show on RTÉ One.

 Andrews is married with two daughters.

+As a child, Andrews appeared in the Safe Cross Code road safety TV advertisement along with his younger sister, Niamh.

 Andrews graduated from Maynooth University with a degree in community and youth work.

 Political career

 In May 2007, Andrews topped the poll in the Dublin South-East constituency, on his second attempt, gaining 6,600 first preferences.
-He was a member of Dublin City Council between 1999 to 2004, 2006 to 2007 and 2014 to 2020.
+He was a member of Dublin City Council from 1999 to 2004, 2006 to 2007 and 2014 to 2020, representing both Fianna Fáil and subsequently Sinn Féin.

-He was convenor of the Oireachtas Finance Committee, and was a member of the Trade, Enterprise and Employment Committee and the European Scrutiny Committee in the 30th Dáil.
+Andrews was convenor of the Oireachtas Finance Committee, and was a member of the Trade, Enterprise and Employment Committee and the European Scrutiny Committee in the 30th Dáil.

-Support for Palestine

-During the 2008–2009 Israel–Gaza conflict he called for an economic, diplomatic and political boycott of Israel, for its ambassador to Ireland to be expelled, and for shops to remove "settler produce" from Israel.
-He said that Israel had the right to defend itself, but that its disproportionate response meant that "...it can only now be classified as a terror state".
-He later told a Russian reporter that there was no electricity in Gaza throughout his time there.
-On 30 May 2010, he was one of three Irish politicians who were prevented from leaving Cyprus by authorities to join an international flotilla carrying aid to the blockaded Gaza Strip.

-In March 2011, Andrews set off on another flotilla to Gaza.
-His shipmates included Sinn Féin's Aengus Ó Snodaigh.
-In November 2011, Andrews was reported to be on board another ship heading to Gaza on a humanitarian mission.
+During the 2009 European Parliament election in Ireland, Andrews distributed political leaflets showing him shaking hands with Syrian dictator Bashar al-Assad, taken during a meeting earlier that year.
+The leaflets bore the headline "EU must maintain pressure on Israel to negotiate meaningful".
+The leaflets' contents were called back into question in September 2013 when Andrews joined Sinn Féin.